 $187,733,202

-Named the 44th greatest film since 2000 in a BBC poll, this British-American epic historical drama film has officially been adapted from Solomon Northup's autobiography, 'Twelve Years a Slave'.
+Recognized as the 44th greatest film since 2000 in a BBC poll, this British-American historical epic draws inspiration from Solomon Northup's autobiography, 'Twelve Years a Slave.'

 DramaWar